 - Technological Advancements – There’s been impressive growth in technology over the past decade and most businesses have benefited from the expansion.
 However, many have yet to adapt to new challenges by developing a fluid framework.
 Systems capable of handling evolving technology as well as the regulatory landscape spanning many different business frequencies.

 - Increase in Cyber Risks – Inability to secure an organization’s resources against internal and external threats, has a massive effect on growth and sustainability.
 Improving risk management by getting a clearer idea of risk exposure, assists in creating new and fresh processes for dealing with these types of risks.
+Legal costs of cyber risk in 2019.

 - Change of Approach– This is a MAJOR sign your organization may benefit from a GRC solution.
 A sudden change in approach is a red flag because it plays host to unforeseen gaps in security.
 At any level, compliance and risk management should be taken seriously.
 Set that example by embracing GRC strategy at the top level and watch the effects filter down to all levels of your organization.